Darkempire78/Raid-Protect-Discord-Bot/README.md

 ?help : display help.
 ```

+## Potential errors

+### ImportError: cannot import name 'joblib' form 'sklearn.externals'
+You have to download the last version of profanity_check.
+Unstall you current version and download the v1.0.6 with `git+https://github.com/dimitrismistriotis/profanity-check`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.